Chart Color Schemes

 Mermaid Beach has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
 AreaSearch has identified 28 projects likely to impact the area.
 Notable projects include The Alfred, Pacific Mermaid Beach, The Chevron, and Mermaid Beach Medical Precinct.
-Below is a list of projects likely to be most relevant.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.